 Wegmans’ Seafood Team Pioneers Tosca’s RPCs to Reduce Unsustainable EPS Styrofoam

-Major northeast grocery retailer Wegmans’ has been converting all of their seafood supply chains to RPCs in order to eventually eliminate EPS Styrofoam.
+Major northeast grocery retailer Wegmans’ has been converting all of their seafood supply chains to RPCs in order to reduce EPS foam.
 To read the story they posted on their website, click here.

 “Sustainable packaging has been a focus of ours for a number of years,” Jason Wadsworth, Wegmans category merchant for packaging, energy, and sustainability explained.
 “Our job is to make sure packaging is functional, performs as expected, and uses materials efficiently and responsibly.
 As often happens with sustainability initiatives, the changes we’re implementing and the progress we’re making aren’t always easy to see.”